rafaelvda/rafaelvda/README.md

 ### 👨🏻‍💻 Job and degree

-I work as a Mobile Developer to pass my bachelor's degree at CNAM 👨🏻‍🎓
+I work as an iOS Developer 👨🏻‍💻 to pass my engineering degree at EICNAM 👨🏻‍🎓

-Soon I'll become an engineer in the same school ! 🎓

 ### 🌱 Learning process

-  Currently learning Flutter to build cross-platform applications with Dart 📱
+Currently learning Swift, SwiftUI and more to build iOS applications 📱

 ### 📫 Contact